 These days, where the entire medical industry continues to transform and adapt, it appears that medical schools are doing the opposite.
 The revenue-driven desires of these institutions are crippling our ability to educate America’s future physicians in a manner that will facilitate improved healthcare.
 I do understand that these schools, like any company or institution, do need to make money – and I’m not suggesting that medical school should be free.
 But there have to be other methods, online education for example, that will allow the institutions to still turn a profit without sabotaging the future of their students.
 Otherwise, we’ll see a steady supply of bright, promising individuals who once dreamed of becoming a doctor, decide to pursue a career in business or finance to avoid the financial restrictions of becoming a doctor in the first place.

+Whether going to med school--and consequently, taking on large amounts of med school debt--is right for you will depend on many different personal factors.
 At this moment, the underlying facts are that medical students today are graduating with an exorbitant amount of debt, and solving that problem will indeed be a monumental struggle.
 It may be an uphill battle, but it’s undoubtedly a necessary one.
 What remains to be seen though, is just how bad it needs to get until we’re forced to change.

 eMedCert makes continuing education credits simple and budget-friendly for medical professionals.
-Get your ACLS, PALS and BLS certification or recertification or today at an exceptional price.
+Get your ACLS, PALS, and BLS certification or recertification or today at an exceptional price.
 To learn more, visit our website or contact us.